Watch Video – Remove Duplicates in Google Sheets

 - In Step 4, select the ‘Delete rows within selection’ option.
 This will remove the duplicate rows.

-Since Google Sheets already has a way to quickly remove duplicates using an inbuilt feature, it’s best to use it if possible.
+Since Google Sheets can quickly remove duplicates using an inbuilt feature, it’s best to use it if possible.
 The only reason I would recommend using the add-on is when you want to do a lot more than just removing duplicates.

 This add-on can also perform the following: